 The experience turned me to science, relying more on published scientific research and much less on popular theories and anecdotal reports.
 As I read more mainstream nutrition science, it became clear that many of the claims made by raw foodists were not true.

 History of Cooking Foods

 Some raw foodists say that humans have only cooked food for a relatively short period of our history.
-In their 2003 article, Cooking as a Biological Trait, Harvard University anthropologists Richard Wrangham and Nancy Lou Conklin-Brittain cite research that indicates, in their words, “Cooking is therefore widely accepted back to at least 250,000 years ago.”
-(3) Some evidence points to 1.6 million years ago.
-They also argue that it takes only 5,000 years or less for the human body to adapt to different methods of eating.
-The implication is that humans have been cooking long enough to have adapted to a diet of cooked foods.
-This could explain why many people who try raw foodism fail to thrive.
+In their 2003 article, Cooking as a Biological Trait, Harvard University anthropologists Richard Wrangham and Nancy Lou Conklin-Brittain cite research that indicates, “Cooking is therefore widely accepted back to at least 250,000 years ago (3).”
+Some evidence points to 1.6 million years ago.
+They also argue that it takes only 5,000 years or less for the human body to adapt to different methods of eating, with the implication that humans have been cooking long enough to have adapted to a diet of cooked foods.

-Richard Wrangham’s theory that cooking food is what allowed early ancestors of humans to grow large brains is discussed in the June 15, 2007 issue of Science (Food for Thought: Did the first cooked meals help fuel the dramatic evolutionary expansion of the human brain?).
-By cooking food, we were able to make it more digestible (by breaking down plant fiber and muscle tissue) and therefore eat more calories with less digestive effort, resulting in a smaller digestive tract and more energy for developing our brains.
+Richard Wrangham’s theory that cooking food is what allowed early ancestors of humans to grow large brains is discussed in the June 15, 2007 issue of Science, Food for Thought: Did the first cooked meals help fuel the dramatic evolutionary expansion of the human brain?
+By cooking food, we were able to make it more digestible—by breaking down plant fiber and muscle tissue—and therefore eat more calories with less digestive effort, resulting in a smaller digestive tract and more energy for brain development.